izhangzhihao/intellij-rainbow-brackets/.github/ISSUE_TEMPLATE/feature_request.md

 ## Please check

-- [ ] I already support this project.
-- [ ] If you are submitting a feature request, please do consider buy this plugin [here](https://www.jetbrains.com/shop/buy?item=P:N:PRAINBOWBRACKET:M) or donating us on [Open Collective](https://opencollective.com/intellij-rainbow-brackets) Or by AliPay/WeChatPay.
+- [ ] please do consider buy this plugin [here](https://www.jetbrains.com/shop/buy?item=P:N:PRAINBOWBRACKET:M) or donating us on [Open Collective](https://opencollective.com/intellij-rainbow-brackets) Or by AliPay/WeChatPay.
 - [ ] This issue/feature request is not reported before.

 ## Your programming languages